-If you remember my post from Tuesday where I talked about “Can I really learn to use my camera in your workshop?”
-I included the image below in that post.
 When I showed my friend, she said, I’ve never done that before!
 I’ve had several others ask about how to create that sun flare.
 So why not a quick lesson on it?

 Set Up: The best time for photographing the winter sun (okay, any sun) is in the morning or evening when the sun is low in the sky.
 Have your child (or subject) with the sun behind them.

 Camera Settings: Since you are outside you can choose a lower ISO.
 I chose ISO 400 since the kids were still in the shade.
 Next choose a wider aperture.
 For my image, I wanted the blur out the background the best I can.
 Since I’m also standing far away, I chose an aperture of f/2.8 (the widest that particular lens could go).
 Finally, choose a quick shutter speed.
 With lots of light and quick moving subjects, you’ll want to freeze the action with a shutter speed of 1/250 or higher.
 I used 1/400 in the image below.